Verify Your Landlord Is Licensed

-District of Columbia laws require your landlord to provide apartments that are in a safe, habitable and livable condition.
-The landlord has a duty to make all repairs necessary to make buildings and apartments habitable.
-DC law also requires landlords to maintain buildings and apartments according to many established standards, including the Housing Code Standards.
+District of Columbia laws require landlords to provide dwellings that are in a safe, habitable and livable condition.
+The landlord has a duty to make all repairs necessary to make dwellings habitable.
+DC law also requires landlords to maintain dwellings in compliance with many established standards, including Housing Code standards.

 File a Complaint

 In following the guidelines on Page 1 of the How to Report Suspected Housing Violation information sheet report your suspected housing violations to the property manager directly.
 If the issues are not addressed or resolved within ten days, then you need to report your complaint directly to DCRA.
 To schedule an inspection call (202) 442-9557 or email your complaint to firstname.lastname@example.org.
 If using email, please include your name, property address, phone number and a summary of your issues.
 You may also contact the Office of the Tenant Advocate (OTA) for assistance and more tenant resources information, ota.dc.gov.

 Notify Your Neighbor of Construction